You have decided to collect website feedback?

-Displaying a customer feedback survey on your website is an easy way to get feedback.
+Displaying a customer feedback survey on your website, or landing page, is an easy way to get feedback.
 But there are a number of questions you have to take into account, and you have to pay attention to your approach.

 You can test your surveys based on difficulty and the number of questions.
 Revise it and use relevant tools to help you.

 For instance, for a short survey, a website widget is the best option.
 Qualaroo or Feedier are solutions that would fit your needs.
 Both pop-up website surveys and on-page surveys are available to collect customer feedback.

 You can also look at pop-up tools such as WisePops in order to build exit-survey.